Dawn of the Planet of the Apes (soundtrack)

 Dawn of the Planet of the Apes (Original Motion Picture Soundtrack) is the score album to the 2014 film of the same name.
 Directed by Matt Reeves, the film is a sequel to Rise of the Planet of the Apes (2011) and the second installment in the Planet of the Apes reboot franchise.
-Reeves' frequent collaborator Michael Giacchino, who previously worked in Cloverfield (2008) and Let Me In (2010), composed the film's score.
+Reeves' frequent collaborator Michael Giacchino, who previously worked on Cloverfield (2008) and Let Me In (2010), composed the film's score.
 He significantly created themes deriving his own compositions from Lost (2004–2010) and Super 8, and had referenced Jerry Goldsmith's themes from the original 1968 film.
-The soundtrack was released by Sony Classical Records on July 7, 2014, and received polarising reviews with praise over the score's integration and criticism directed on the album length and lack of significant themes, with some comparing it as inferior to Giacchino's compositions.
+The soundtrack was released by Sony Classical Records and Fox Music on July 7, 2014, and received polarising reviews with praise over the score's integration and criticism directed on the album length and lack of significant themes, with some comparing it as inferior to Giacchino's compositions.

 Development

 Composer Michael Giacchino began working on the score during January 2014 at the Newman Scoring Stage.
 He employed a 89-piece ensemble from the Hollywood Studio Symphony orchestra and 70-person choir, for recording the score, which continued till late-June 2014.
-As like the previous instalments, percussionist Emil Richards played the score, while Giacchino's son Griffin Giacchino, had wrote an additional cue theme for the film.
+As like the previous instalments, percussionist Emil Richards played the score, while Giacchino's son Griffin Giacchino, had written an additional cue theme for the film.

 While discussing with the music, Giacchino and Reeves had listened to Jerry Goldsmith's scores for the first Planet of the Apes franchise and Danny Elfman's score for Planet of the Apes (2001) for referencing, who felt "the monolith kind of music that you think of, that really tonal, eerie choir music", Reeves opined that it feels really elemental that "you are seeing the new dominant species on the earth.
 They’ve inherited the earth" and several references, from visuals, sound and music were originated from the first film and Stanley Kubrick's filmography.

 Giacchino said that Goldsmith's score for the 1968 film was "one of the greatest scores" feeling that "I definitely want to tip my hat to what he brought to the table, but at the same time create something new that is relatable to the characters we’re now dealing with.
 You find yourself trapped when you’re paying homage to something and you’re not paying attention to what you’re supposed to be doing for the characters sometimes; it will create a disconnect for the audience" adhering to his collaboration with Brad Bird, he learnt that "director and composer need to be hand-in-hand every step of the way telling the same story, or else the audience gets to this place where they’re thinking something we don’t want them to think".
 He wrote a "big sweeping, orchestral score" even before the final edit, where Reeves suggested him to write the piece he hears and include in the final edit.
 Giacchino composed for several sequences despite some being cut out from the film.